eProsima/vulcanexus/docs/rst/tutorials/core/discoveryserver/discoveryserver_complex.rst

 1. Network Bandwidth:
     Ensure that the Wi-Fi network has sufficient bandwidth to support the video stream's bitrate, especially when multiple devices are connected.
-    Higher-resolution or higher-framerate video streams demand more bandwidth, so consider compressing the video or reducing the resolution if the Wi-Fi network has limitations.
+    Higher-resolution or higher-frame-rate video streams demand more bandwidth, so consider compressing the video or reducing the resolution if the Wi-Fi network has limitations.

 2. Network Congestion:
     Multiple devices using the same network can lead to congestion, resulting in buffering or dropped frames during video streaming.